DARE TO COMPARE

 MAZDA CX-50

 You want a vehicle that has what it takes to get up and go without hesitation.
-One that, like you, refuses to accept limitations. . .
-Both the Mazda CX-50 and the Subaru Outback come standard with all-wheel drive and can tow up to 3,500 pounds when properly equipped.
-Still, there are some notable differences.
+One that, like you, refuses to accept limitations.
+The Mazda CX-50 and the Subaru Outback are ready to impress, but notable differences may make one better suited for your lifestyle than the other.

-The Mazda CX-50 and the Subaru Outback each equip a standard engine that produces the power you need to get almost anywhere you want to go.
+Whether heading to the office or venturing off the beaten path, you need an SUV that delivers superior performance.
+The Mazda CX-50 and the Subaru Outback each equip a standard engine with an optional turbo-booster that produces the power you need to get almost anywhere you want to go.

 Because the roadways are often uncertain, it’s helpful to drive a vehicle that can adjust as quickly and easily to any situation as you do.
-Mazda Intelligent Drive Select (Mi-Drive) optimizes traction and responsiveness through drive modes that adapt to any scenario:
+Mazda Intelligent Drive Select (Mi-Drive) optimizes traction and responsiveness with its four modes, like Off-Road mode for superior grip and Sport mode for a more responsive feel.

 ▲ BACK TO CATEGORIES ▲